What Michigan Dining is Doing

 Campus Leaders – Michigan Dining is the first department on the Ann Arbor campus to earn Platinum Workplace Certification, the highest level attainable.
 The certification program is administered by the University of Michigan Office of Campus Sustainability.
 More information can be found here

 Green Renovations – All newly constructed and recently renovated dining halls were built using energy saving appliances and heating/cooling systems, recycled finishes and furniture.
 For example, did you know the the orange chairs at Central Campus Dining at South Quad were made from recycled Coca-Cola bottles?

 Eat vegan or vegetarian!

-Go to Meatless Mondays at East Quad or choose a vegan or vegetarian option in any dining hall or café, whether it’s once a week, or once in a while!
+Go to Sustainable Mondays at East Quad or choose a vegan or vegetarian option in any dining hall or café, whether it’s once a week, or once in a while!